 The Co-branding Franchise Trend

 For example, a frozen yogurt franchise may face problems making significant sales during the winter season while their expenses remain the same the year round.
 However, by siding with a franchise such as a gas station, the franchise finds that it may have certain impulse buying customers even during the winter season.

-The opening of an ice-cream and frozen yogurt stall would complement a deli or sandwich shoppe.
-Similarly a tailor shop would be viable around a wedding planning office.
+a) The products complement each other: An ice-cream and frozen yogurt stall would complement a deli or sandwich shop.
+Similarly, a tailor would complement a department store.

-If their is free space available at a store, it can be used by some other product offering company and can be used as a sample room.
+b) Costs can be shared: If there is free space available at a store, it can be used by some other product offering company and can be used as a sample room.
 Normally in large malls and superstores, companies provide their products for display under their own brand name and this way they are saved the expense of creating their own stores, while the superstores have new varieties available for display.